0north/cloud-platforms-coding-challenge/README.md

 In your pull request, make sure to include your Terraform code and the README.md file explaining how to deploy and test your setup.
 Your PR will be reviewed based on the evaluation criteria mentioned earlier.

-This submission process will allow candidates to submit their solutions directly through GitHub or another version control platform.

 ### Evaluation Criteria

 Your solution will be evaluated based on the following criteria: